anje123/Alertus-Twilio-Service/readme.md

 1. Create An Account With Twilio https://www.twilio.com
 2. Fill the Twilio Credentials on your env file
 3. Create a Voice Project On Twilio console https://www.twilio.com/console
+4. Purchase a number, twilio gives you a trial number
 4. Fill the webhook with your CallBack URL your-domain-name/voice/connect use ngrok for local development testing https://ngrok.com/
 ```